TheVideoGabe/cit-93-javascript-1/js-bootcamp/notes-app/readme.md

 ### Falsly values that resolve to false in a boolean context.
 They include false, the number 0 (but "0" inside of a string is truthy), null, undefined, empty strings, empty constants and also NaN (non valid operations).
 These are all falsly values when put inside of a boolean context.

 ### Truthy values that resolve to true in a boolean context are everything that is not the values above.
 Even Empty objects and arrays.

+# OOP Notes

+### Programming that focuses on code re-usability

+### like a method inside of an object that can be used again to create a new string using the same method.

+### we can create functions that serve as a template (instances) and call built in methods without re writting everything again.

+### every instance that we create will have access to the same amount of methods.

+### Javascript uses this logic internally behind the scenes.

+### constructor functions start with capital letters to make it a bit more obvious that we are creating a constructor function.